Tuesday, April 12, 2011

 Transport to Hospital Emergency Department

 Rapid, uncontrolled transport of a burn victim is not the highest priority, except in cases where other life-threatening conditions coexist.
 In the majority of accidents involving major burns, ground transportation of victims to a hospital is available and appropriate.
-Helicopter transport is of greatest use when the distance between an accident and a hospital is 30-150 miles or when a patient's condition warrants.
+Helicopter transport is of greatest use when the distance between an accident and a hospital is 30-150 miles or when a patient's condition warrants.10 Whatever the mode of transport, it should be of appropriate size, and have emergency equipment available as well as trained personnel, such as a nurse, physician, paramedic, or respiratory therapist.

 Findings of the group at the Army Surgical Research Institute pointed out the necessity of involving many disciplines in the treatment of patients with major burn injuries and stressed the utility of a team concept.¹ The International Society of Burn Injuries and its journal, Burns, and the American Burn Association with its publication, Journal of Burn Care and Rehabilitation, have publicized to widespread audiences the notion of successful multidisciplinary work by burn teams.